Fordham Nursing and Rehabilitation Center

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
 99 This facility has total inspections in line with the New York average (9 vs. NY avg 9).— At avg

 Inspection citation rate Info Percentage of inspections that resulted in at least one citation.
-56%56% This facility has inspection citation rate in line with the New York average (56 vs. NY avg 56).— At avg
+56%44% This facility has 12 percentage points higher inspection citation rate than a typical New York nursing home (56% vs. NY avg 44%).↑ 12% worse

 Complaints & Investigations Info Complaints are formal concerns filed by residents, families, or staff.
 Investigations are on-site follow-ups.